- Alzheimer’s disease is the most common form of dementia and involves the areas of the brain that control memory, thoughts, and language.1

 - Peptide Therapy – This therapy utilizes specific chains of amino acids called peptides to signal cells to turn on or turn off certain functions.
 This works to help regulate and rejuvenate neuroendocrine-immune function.

-- Exosome Therapy - As in peptide therapy, these cell-derived nanoparticles play a vital role in cell-to-cell communication.
-They help regulate physiological processes and regenerate older cells by exposing them to exosomes from younger stem cells.
+- Exosome Therapy – As in peptide therapy, these cell-derived nanoparticles play a vital role in cell-to-cell communication.
+They help regulate physiological processes and regenerate older cells.

 - Plasmapheresis – This process separates the plasma from the blood where it is treated and returned to the body.